limbernie/limbernie.github.io/_posts/2019-10-26-safe-htb-walkthrough.md

 ![2c2d224a.png](/assets/images/posts/safe-htb-walkthrough/2c2d224a.png)
 </a>

 If I have to guess, I would say this is a simple ROP exploit.
-Don\'t take my word for it.
+Don't take my word for it.
 Look at the `main()` function of `myapp`.

 <a class="image-popup">
 ![87b73f8e.png](/assets/images/posts/safe-htb-walkthrough/87b73f8e.png)